 This article does not attempt to set out all of the Bill 108 amendments which affect the planning and development regime.
-The Bill itself can be found here and the More Homes, More Choice; Ontario’s Housing Supply Action Plan describing the government’s stated purpose of the Bill can be found here.
+The Bill itself can be found on the Government of Ontario’s website.

 The Biggest Change: Restoring the Goal of “Good Planning”